emmanuel-toledo/dataverse-http-connector-core/README.md

     builder.SetDefaultConnection(
         builder.Configuration.GetSection("Dataverse").Get<DataverseConnection>()
     ); // You can set a default connection.
-If the connection does not exist, will add it. builder.AddEntityDeffinition<Employees>(); // You can add multiples entity deffinitions.
+If the connection does not exist, will add it. builder.AddEntityDefinition<Employees>(); // You can add multiples entity definitions.
 });
 ```